 - If two AAs act on the same account within the same accounts cache refresh cycle, DRA can inadvertently restore the "deleted" account. - If you delete an AA account to the Recycle Bin, DRA continues to display the ActiveView and role assignments for this account.
 Instead of displaying the name of the deleted AA account, DRA displays the security identifier (SID).
 You can remove these assignments before you permanently delete the AA account.
-For more information, see Section 14.5.8, "Removing Assistant Admin Assignments," on page cxlviii. - DRA deletes the home directory after you delete the user account from the Recycle Bin.
-For more information, see Section 13.3.4, "Home Directory Automation and Rules," on page cxx. - You can delete your own account or an access account.
+For more information, see Section 14.5.8, "Removing Assistant Admin Assignments," on page 148. - DRA deletes the home directory after you delete the user account from the Recycle Bin.
+For more information, see Section 13.3.4, "Home Directory Automation and Rules," on page 118. - You can delete your own account or an access account. - If you delete a user who has an Office 365 license, the user account goes to the Recycle Bin and the license is removed.
+If you later restore the user account, the Office 365 license will also be restored.